Discover the history of Haigh's, founded on May 1st 1915 by Alfred E Haigh in Adelaide, South Australia.

 - re-establishing Bilbies in areas where they previously occurred.

+As a conservation charity, Zoos SA is also proud to have bred more than 200 bilbies at Adelaide and Monarto Zoos, with more than 90 Zoos SA bilbies released back into the wild as part of vital recovery projects providing a lifeline to this incredible Aussie battler.
 Monarto Zoological Park has been working with the Department of Environment and Heritage as part of this Recovery Plan.
-Bilbies collected from other parts of Australia are bred at Monarto, to provide animals which are then released into the wild in South Australia.
+Bilbies collected from other parts of Australia have been bred at Monarto, to provide animals which are then released into the wild in South Australia.
+Read more of Monarto Zoo's work with saving the bilby here

 A Symbol of Hope